zowe/docs-site/docs/user-guide/generate-certificates.md

 Even though the job ends with code 0 there may be failures in the individual steps.
 It is advised to check the job output.
 The security manager commands in the job will be generated based on the value of `zowe.security.product`, and the job steps for each product are broken apart by security manager.

-Because the `--update-config` parameter was specified the runtime configuration section of `zowe.yaml` is updated to match the values to the generated keystore, certificate, and certificate authority.
+Because the `--update-config` parameter was specified, the runtime configuration section of `zowe.yaml` is updated to match the values to the generated keystore, certificate, and certificate authority.
-Note: `zowe.certificate.keystore.password` has a hardcoded password field.
+**Note:** `zowe.certificate.keystore.password` has a hardcoded password field.
 However, if you are using `type: PKCS12`, the password field must be the real password.

 ```
 zowe: